 Details: Salary range starts at $85,000 and is commensurate with experience.
 Excellent benefits package.

 The Center for Court Innovation is a non-profit organization that works to create a more effective and humane justice system by performing original research and helping launch reforms around the world.
-The Center creates operating projects that have been documented to improve public safety and reduce the use of jail and prison.
-Nationally and internationally, the Center performs original research on topics of justice reform and provides consulting services to criminal justice innovators.
+The Center creates operating projects that have been documented to reduce the use of jail and prison, assist victims of crime, and strengthen communities.
+Nationally and internationally, the Center performs original research and provides consulting services to justice innovators.